commercionetwork/commercionetwork/docs/nodes/statesync-node-quicksync.md

-# Installing a full node with statesync
+# Installing a full node with statesync dump

-This guide  provides instructions for installing a node in mainnet with statesync and using a dump snapshot from https://quicksync.commercio.network/ as a node data.
+This guide  provides instructions for installing a CommercioNetwork node in Mainnet with statesync and using a dump snapshot from https://quicksync.commercio.network/ as a node data.

 After you've setup your hardware following the [hardware requirements](hardware-requirements.md) you are now ready to become a Commercio.network full node.